1. Название статьи, автор, стиль.

 To avoid this, Randall says, they

-, collapsing their lungs and reducing air pockets.
+have rib cages that can fold down, collapsing their lungs and reducing air pockets.
 Then,

 right before diving, these mammals exhale 90% of the air in their lungs.
 This